DarthPointer/DAUM/Downloadables/DAUM/ReadMe.txt

 export is eiter -i index or name with aug (like Upgradable 0).
 DO NOT SKIP THE AUG EVEN IF IT IS ZERO!

 Auxiliary commands:
-nullconfig: Creates NullConfig.json with all fields you must/can fill in case you broke your config.
+nullConfig: Creates NullConfig.json with all fields you must/can fill in case you broke your config.

 ONLY AS APPLICATION LAUNCH PARAMS: -s [Script File Name]:
 Executes all strings of given file as interactive mode commands.